 Archive - News Article

-Big Spring Independent School District trustees will discuss the possibility of adding a fourth new elementary campus to the district's construction to-do list when they meet at 5:15 p.m.
+BSISD trustees will discuss the coming budget cycle when they hold their regular monthly meeting at 5:15 p.m.
 Thursday in the high school board room.

 The Big Spring Police Department reported the following activity between 7 a.m.
 Tuesday and 7 a.m. today: